Inside: Stepb-by-step tutorial to make an outdoor curtain rod that won’t rust.

 First, I have to say that when we started thinking about the idea of an outdoor living room, I could not imagine relaxing with this grimy patio cover we had going on.
-It was filthy especially after the fires that we had going on all around us last month.
 I dreaded the idea of having to repaint the entire thing so I set out to find a better solution.

 I rented a really good power washer from my local equipment rental.
 Then I put on my scuzzies and made it rain!!!